Sergi Canós: 2022–23 season and loan to Olympiacos

+Valencia

+On 20 August 2023, Canós returned to his native Spain to sign a four-year contract with La Liga club Valencia for an undisclosed fee.
+He made 31 appearances and scored two goals during a mid-table 2023–24 season.
+Despite being a regular inclusion in the matchday squad, Canós' appearance count dropped to 22 during a mid-table 2024–25 season.
+He underwent hernia surgery prior to the final match of the season and was then frozen out of the first team squad late in the 2025–26 pre-season.
+On 1 September 2025, Canós joined Segunda División club Real Valladolid on loan until the end of the 2025–26 season.

 International career

 Canós made his international debut for Spain at U15 level and was a part of the team which reached the quarter-final of the 2012 Copa de México de Naciones.
-He progressed to play at U16 and U17 level, making six appearances and scoring two goals during the U17s' unsuccessful qualification campaign for the 2014 UEFA European Under-17 Championship.
+He progressed to play at U16 and U17 level, making six appearances and scoring two goals during the U17s' unsuccessful qualification campaign for the 2014 European U17 Championship.

 Canós made his U19 debut in a friendly against Italy on 20 January 2016 and appeared in two of Spain's three 2016 European U19 Championship unsuccessful elite round qualifiers three months later.

 Style of play

 Canós has been described as "very good technically", "a quick attacking player", "someone who can dribble, can score goals and can provide assists" and who "unashamedly, wears his heart on his sleeve and thrives off the energy and passion of a paying crowd".
 He describes himself as "a player whose confidence is based on goals, assists, creating chances, crosses".